Driperino/psite2/docs/readme.md

 - **Vincent Winkler** - Design and Development
 - **Google Icons** - Icons used throughout the site

-For any further questions or contributions, please contact me at [your email address].
+For any further questions or contributions, please contact me at vincent.winkler98@gmail.com

-Enjoy exploring the site!
+Cheers!

 &copy; 2024 Vincent Winkler